Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Conclusions

 \section{Conclusions}

-In this work we proposed a scheme coined multi-level \ac{gt} for one-shot pooled COVID-19 tests.
-We first identified the unique characteristics and requirements of \ac{pcr}-based COVID-19 tests.
+In this work we proposed multi-level \ac{gt} for one-shot pooled COVID-19 tests.
+We first identified the unique characteristics and requirements of \ac{pcr}-based tests.
 Based on these requirements, we designed multi-level \ac{gt} to combine traditional \ac{gt} methods with one-shot operation and multi-level outputs, while implementing a preliminary \ac{dnd} detection mechanism to facilitate recovery at reduced complexity.
-Our numerical evaluations demonstrate that multi-level \ac{gt} reliably identifies the infection levels when examining a much smaller number of samples compared to the number of tested subjects.
+We provided theoretical analysis of the algorithm, and identified conditions under which it operates with feasible complexity, which include the regimes of interest in the context of COVID-19.
+We numerically demonstrate that multi-level \ac{gt} reliably identifies the infection levels when examining much less samples compared to the number of tested subjects.